Florence Engel Randall: Personal life

-Randall was born on October 17 in 1917, in Brooklyn, New York City.
+Randall was born on October 17, 1917, in Brooklyn, New York City.
 She was born to Stewart Engel, a prominent attorney, and his wife Rachel Seligman Engel.

 Randall's educational journey led her to New York University, where she pursued her studies in the late 1930s.
 She once confessed that she had always harbored a desire to be a writer but initially pursued other creative outlets, including art and music.
 Although she had one short story published when she was 18, it wasn't until decades later when Randall's career really began.
 On November 5, 1939, she married Murray Charles Randall, a sales executive, and together they had three children: Susan, Laurel, and Stewart.
 Her writing journey began in earnest when her brother gifted her a battered typewriter while her third child was still a toddler.
 Her basement, adjacent to the washer, became her creative haven, where she diligently crafted stories amidst household duties.

 Randall died in 1997 in Great Neck, New York, where she lived in her later life.
 Her papers are preserved in a collection at the Gotlieb Archival Research Center at Boston University.
 There is also a scholarship for women writers granted annually from the university, named The Randall Award.